The Civil War

 Act One

-Back in Minnesota, Sarah, Bill's wife, talks of the situation in the hospital where she is working as a nurse and the young men she sees come and go ("I Never Knew His Name").
+Back in Minnesota, Sarah, Bill's wife, talks of the situation in the hospital where she is working as a nurse and of the young men whom she sees come and go ("I Never Knew His Name").

 Frederick Douglas appears again, questioning how much longer "victories" in which 22,000 men are killed can go on.
 A gravedigger laments, wondering ("Father, How Long?") until he can sing freedom's song.
 Almost as if in answer, Harriet and the other slaves gather to sing about how they will soon be free ("Someday").